r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 **Holmes:**
-Worry not, {(M) Mr. /(F) Ms. } Fujimaru.
+Worry not, [♂ Mr. /♀ Ms. ] Fujimaru.
 I'll see to it that the interrogation doesn't devolve into violence.

 **Holmes:**
 ...In fact,I have my own questions I wish to ask him.